There are different complications for a person hit by a car in a parking lot than we see in other pedestrian collisions.

 leading to 500 or more deaths and more than 60,000 injuries.

 In the last couple of years, Coluccio Law has seen a big uptick in our pedestrian injury cases.
 These are some of causes and factors in a crash in which a pedestrian is hit by a car.

 Speed is a big factor in almost all car crashes.
 We know that the faster the vehicle is traveling, the greater the impact when they strike an object (an object such as a human).
 A person is much more likely to die as a result of the collision if the car is traveling 50 mph instead of 10 mph.

 Just recently, we represented a woman in Kirkland, Washington.
-She had been walking from her car to a restaurant in to meet up with friends.
-A driver accelerated across the parking lot, and struck her with his vehicle.
+She had been walking from her car to a restaurant to meet up with friends.
+A driver accelerated across the parking lot and struck her with his vehicle.
 She sustained multiple broken bones and a head injury.

 Drivers don’t look when pulling in/out of parking lots

 When a driver is making a left turn into the parking lot, they usually speed up.
 And they aren’t always looking for people on the sidewalk across the entrance before they turn.

 That’s how a person on the sidewalk across the entrance/exit to a busy parking lot gets hit by a car.
 These can be the among the most devastating of parking lot collisions, due to the vehicle speed.

 This is always a given when we talk about crash causes.
 Pulling into a parking lot, a driver may be thinking about the errands they are about to do.
 They are looking for a parking spot.
 They may be watching for other vehicles, but not for people walking.